bbinet/heka-hl-sandboxes/README.md

 The sandbox will store the encoded json string in the payload, so this can then be sent to a HttpOutput configured with a PayloadEncoder.

+The `type_output_method` config option is not supported for this filter.

+Custom configuration for this sandbox filter:

 * `ticker_interval(int)`: Frequency (in seconds) at which a new batch metric will be generated.